 Gary I. Horowitz is a Partner at Simpson Thacher & Bartlett LLP in the Firm’s Corporate Department.
 He concentrates on mergers and acquisitions, joint ventures and corporate finance matters.
 He represents private equity firms as well as public and private companies.
 He regularly advises public corporations and appears before their boards of directors with respect to general corporate, disclosure and governance matters.
 Four of his industry specialties are asset management, insurance, media and pharmaceuticals.

-He represents Kohlberg Kravis Roberts & Co., Providence Equity Partners, Sterling Partners, Vista Equity Partners, Grosvenor Capital, The Carlyle Group, Ameriprise, Aquiline Capital, Reservoir Capital, The Phoenix Companies, Axis Financial, Dillard’s and the major underwriters.
+He represents Kohlberg Kravis Roberts & Co., Providence Equity Partners, Sterling Partners, Vista Equity Partners, Grosvenor Capital, The Carlyle Group, Ameriprise, Virtus Investment Partners, Axis Financial, Dillard’s and the major underwriters.

-Gary’s deals have included KKR’s acquisition of KKR Financial; Yahoo’s purchase of Tumblr; The Carlyle Group’s acquisition of a controlling stake in multiple hedge funds, including Claren Road; AIG’s sale of its Japanese life business, Star-Edison, to Prudential; KKR’s acquisition of First Data; LPL Holdings’ sale to Texas Pacific Group; the sale by UBS of its Brazilian asset manager, Pactual, to BTG and the sale of Barr Labs to Teva.
+Gary’s deals have included KKR’s acquisition of KKR Financial; Yahoo’s purchase of Tumblr; The Carlyle Group’s acquisition of a controlling stake in multiple hedge funds, including Claren Road; AIG’s sale of its Japanese life business, Star-Edison, to Prudential; KKR’s acquisition of First Data; LPL Holdings’ sale to Texas Pacific Group; USAA's sale of the mutual funds business; and the sale of Barr Labs to Teva.

 He has acted as underwriters’ and issuers’ counsel in initial public offerings in the financial services sector including IPOs for Axis Financial, Aspen, Validus, Symetra and Assurant, and in follow-on equity and debt offerings for them and others.